felixzhaofelix/KioskAutomation/jrules/Rapport.md

-CarRental is not available because paper jam //triggered by isJammed rule Park is available because of no jam and low paper //triggered by isPaperLow rule A tech removes jam from CarRental //triggered by 1callTechToRemoveJam rule CarRental is available because of no jam and low paper//triggered by isPaperLow rule A rep adds a new roll to CarRental //triggered by 3callRepToRefillPaper rule CarRental is available //triggered by isPaperHigh rule A rep adds a new roll to Park //triggered by 3callRepToRefillPaper rule
+CarRental is not available because paper jam //triggered by isJammed rule Park is available because of no jam and low paper //triggered by isPaperLow rule A tech removes jam from CarRental //triggered by 1callTechToRemoveJam rule CarRental is available because no jam and low paper//triggered by isPaperLow rule A rep adds a new roll to CarRental //triggered by 3callRepToRefillPaper rule CarRental is available //triggered by isPaperHigh rule A rep adds a new roll to Park //triggered by 3callRepToRefillPaper rule